One of the most ambitious SEO campaigns ever.

 Building a Culture of Documentation

+I get it.
 You’re busy, you’re really good at what you do, and you don’t have the time right now.
+Major growth mode.

 1. How do you hold someone accountable to something that isn’t written down?